 - 4. Corporate charts for each of the Receivership Companies are collectively attached as Appendix "A". - 5.
 On July 12, 2017, the Receiver filed its Sixth Report to Court.
 The Sixth Report detailed, inter alia, that Davies and Aeolian inappropriately transferred assets received from the Receivership Companies to Judith Davies, the Family Trust and the Davies Arizona Trust (the "Arizona Trust" and together with the Family Trust, the "Trusts"). - 6.
 On August 31, 2017, the Court granted the Receiver leave to amend its Statement of Claim (the "Amended Statement of Claim") to add as defendants Davies in his capacity as the trustee and/or representative of the Trusts, Judith Davies in her personal capacity and in her capacity as trustee and/or representative of the Family Trust, and Gregory Harris, solely in his capacity as trustee and/or representative of the Family Trust. - 7.
-On October 3, 2018, the Trustee and the Receiver jointly commenced a new action (the "Litigation") by way of Statement of Claim (the "Fresh Statement of Claim") against, among others, all the principals of the Receivership Companies and the Trustee Corporations, certain related persons, companies and entities, and several of their advisors and related companies and entities, including: - James Grace ("Grace"), a former officer of 445 Princess; - Raj Singh ("Singh"), Tier 1 Transaction Advisory Services Inc. ("Tier 1"), and RS Consulting Group Inc. ("RSCG", and collectively with Singh and Tier 1, the "Singh Defendants"); - The Davies Defendants, Judith Davies and the Trusts; - Davies' business partner, Walter Thompson, and a related corporation; - certain other current and former directors and officers of the Trustee Corporations, the Receivership Companies and Tier 1, including, Bruce Stewart, Jude Cassimy, David Arsenault and certain related corporations; - Gregory Harris and his law firm, Harris & Harris LLP, which acted for the Receivership Companies and the Trustee Corporations; - Nancy Elliot and Elliot Law Professional Corporation, which ostensibly acted for the Trustee Corporations; and - Michael Cane, who prepared appraisals on the real properties on which the SMIs were raised (the foregoing, other than the Singh Defendants, together with any and all other parties, are collectively referred to as the "Non-Settling Defendants"). - 8.
-The Fresh Statement of Claim was subsequently amended on two occasions in connection with the Mareva Settlement and the Singh Settlement (as defined and described in more detail below).
-A copy of the Amended Amended Statement of Claim is attached as Appendix "B".
+On October 3, 2018, the Trustee and the Receiver jointly commenced a new action (the "Litigation") by way of Statement of Claim (the "Fresh Statement of Claim") against, among others, all the principals of the Receivership Companies and the Trustee Corporations, certain related persons, companies and entities, and several of their advisors and related companies and entities, including: - James Grace ("Grace"), a former officer of 445 Princess; - Raj Singh ("Singh"), Tier 1 Transaction Advisory Services Inc. ("Tier 1"), and RS Consulting Group Inc. ("RSCG", and collectively with Singh and Tier 1, the "Singh Defendants"); - Nancy Elliott ("Elliott") and Elliott Law Professional Corporation ("Elliott Co.", and together with Elliott, the "Elliott Defendants"), which ostensibly acted as legal counsel for the Trustee Corporations; - The Davies Defendants, Judith Davies and the Trusts; - Davies' business partner, Walter Thompson, and a related corporation; - certain other current and former directors and officers of the Trustee Corporations, the Receivership Companies and Tier 1, including, Bruce Stewart, Jude Cassimy, David Arsenault and certain related corporations; - Gregory Harris and his law firm, Harris & Harris LLP, which acted for the Receivership Companies and the Trustee Corporations (collectively the "Harris Non-Settling Defendants"); and - Michael Cane, who prepared appraisals on the real properties on which the SMIs were raised (the foregoing, other than the Singh Defendants, Grace and the Elliott Defendants, are collectively referred to as the "Non-Settling Defendants").

+8. The Fresh Statement of Claim was subsequently amended on three occasions in connection with the Mareva Settlement, the Singh Settlement and the Grace Settlement (all as defined and described in more detail below).
+A copy of the Third Amended Statement of Claim is attached as Appendix "B".